weiyuen/smc-2021-challenge-3/README.md

 # SMC 2021 Challenge 3 Submission
- This repo contains our submission for [Smoky Mountains Data Challenge 2021 - Challenge 3](https://smc-datachallenge.ornl.gov/data-challenges-2021/), where we perform semantic segmentation on a cross-domain dataset with simulated and live images.
+ This repo contains our submission for [Smoky Mountains Data Challenge 2021 - Challenge 3](https://smc-datachallenge.ornl.gov/data-challenges-2021/), where we perform semantic segmentation on a cross-domain urban scenery dataset with simulated and live images.

 Our model is based on [TransUNet](https://github.com/Beckschen/TransUNet) and has been adapted for use with the challenge's dataset.